dany4142/data-science-projects/README.md

 # DATA SCIENCE PROJECTS

-This is the preview of the data science projects I am recently working on, these include:
+Below are the few categories of the projects I am working on:(the other projects will be updated soon)

 1. Data Mining
-2. Preprocessing, Insight Generation, Visualization
+2. Exploratory Data Analysis, Visualization, Interactive Plotting
-3. Machine Learning, i.e. Supervised and Unsupervised
+3. Machine Learning Applications
-4. Model Deployment
+4. Natural Language Processing
-5. Natural Language Processing
+5. SQL Pipelines and Query Optimization Techniques

-These projects are built on exciting aspects of daily life to uncover trends and pattern in data leveraging technology.
-These trends, practices and insights, in turn, gives a comprehensive overview of markets, businesses, demographics.
-The purpose of these projects is to provide the reader with the enlightenment of daily life and to equip business holder with insights and recommendations to improve their businesses.
+All the projects are built to serve and optimize a business goal i.e. land better outcomes and maximize success metrics.
+All these projects have the incorporation of the latest research publications to make sure we get the most out of these projects.

-Please feel free to contact me on daniyalahmed4142@gmail.com if you have any recommendations for improvement, any projects you would like me to work on or if wish to collaborate on a project.
+Please feel free to contact me on daniyalahmed4142@gmail.com if you have any recommendations for improvement, or if wish to collaborate on a project.